leestanley/leestanley/README.md

 ## 🐈 Hey, I'm Stanley!

-I'm currently a 3rd year cog sci: design & interaction major at UCSD doing web development on the side.
+I'm currently a 3rd year cog sci design & interaction major at UCSD doing web development on the side.
 I go to a bunch of hackathons, store every cat picture I see, and video edit in my free time.
 Thanks for visiting my profile!

 ## 🔷 Activities and Involvements